saliormoon/Cookbook/recipes/JavaDriverXmlData.md

 **Note**: ArangoDB > 2.6 and the javaDriver => 2.7.2 is needed.

 ## Solution
-Since version 2.7.2 the aragodb-java-driver supports writing (createDocumentRaw(...)), reading (getDocumentRaw(...)) and querying (executeAqlQueryRaw(...)) of raw JSON strings.
+Since version 2.7.2 the aragodb-java-driver supports writing `createDocumentRaw(...)`, reading `getDocumentRaw(...)` and querying `executeAqlQueryRaw(...)` of raw strings containing the JSON documents.

 With [JsonML](http://www.jsonml.org/) you can convert a XML string into a JSON string and back to XML again.

-Convert XML into JSON with JsonML example:
+Converting XML into JSON with JsonML example:
 ``` java
 String string = "<recipe name=\"bread\" prep_time=\"5 mins\" cook_time=\"3 hours\"> "
 		+ "<title>Basic bread</title> "